rjury-sumo/sumo-public-content/apps/log_explorers/readme.md

 # Log Explorers

+# Metadata Catalog
+A dashboard to search recent ingestion metadata using a matches or regular expression search.
+Enables users to find correct metadata strings to use in their searches.

 ## Keyword Log Explorer
 A custom dashboard that enables you to start with a search say by category, collector and /or keywords, then drill down to a new search tab only showing surrounding messages.